fennel-ai/client/docs/pages/misc/performance-tuning.md

 ## Derived Extractors

 For certain common extractor patterns, Fennel provides the ability to derive these extractors as part of their feature definitions.
 These derived extractors carry metadata that allow the fennel backend to significantly improve performance: for these extractors, Fennel avoids calling into the Python runtime generally needed to execute extractor logic.

+A feature can have at most one extractor, across python-based and derived extractors.

 The following extractor types are supported:

 1. Dataset lookup extractors.
-These extractors perform a lookup on a single field of a dataset, potentially supply a default value for missing rows, and assign the output to a single feature.
+These extractors perform a lookup on a single field of a dataset, optionally supply a default value for missing rows, and assign the output to a single feature.
 Here's an example of a manually written extractor of this form:
 <pre snippet="featuresets/reading_datasets#featuresets_reading_datasets"></pre>

 2. Aliases.
 These extractors unidirectionally map an input feature to an output feature.